-3.20 (1) (a) A debtor's disclosure of attached goods which are subject to a credit agreement under the National Credit Act referred to in section 54(1)(1) of the Customs Duty Act, must be submitted to the customs authority electronically through eFiling, subject to paragraph (b).
+3.20 (1) (a) A debtor's disclosure of attached goods which are subject to a credit agreement under the National Credit Act referred to in section 54(1) of the Customs Duty Act, must be submitted to the customs authority electronically through eFiling, subject to rule 41.13 of the Customs Control Rules as applied by rule 13.4 of these Rules.

-(b) If a disclosure referred to in paragraph (a) is submitted to the customs authority in paper format in circumstances where submissions in paper format are permissible,17 the submission must be -

-- (i) on Formas published as a rule on the SARS website; and - (ii) made to the Customs Office serving the area where the attached goods are located.
+(b) If a disclosure referred to in paragraph (a) is submitted to the customs authority in terms of rule 41.13 of the Customs Control Rules in paper format the disclosure must be submitted to the Customs Office serving the area where the attached goods are located.

-(2) In addition to the information referred to in section 54(1)(a)(i) to (iv), a disclosure referred to in subrule (1) must reflect -
+In addition to the information referred to in section 54(1)(a)(i) to (iv), a disclosure referred to in subrule (1) must reflect -

-- (a) the customs code of the debtor;

-- (b) the date of the disclosure;
+- (a) the name and customs code of the debtor; - (b) the date of the disclosure;

-- (c) the reference number of the notice of attachment issued in terms of section

-51(2) in respect of the goods; and

-- (d) a description of the attached goods that are the subject of a credit agreement under the National Credit Act.
+- (c) the reference number of the notice of attachment issued in terms of section 51(2) in respect of the goods; and - (d) a description of the attached goods that are the subject of a credit agreement under the National Credit Act.

-Notification by credit providers of value of debtors' title, right or interest in attached goods (section 54(3)(b))
+Notification by credit providers of value of debtors' title, right or interest in attached goods(section 54(3)(b))

-3.21 (1) A notification referred to in section 54(3)(b) of the Customs Duty Act containing the information and accompanied by the document required by that section must be submitted by the credit provider to the customs authority -
+3.21 (1) A notification referred to in section 54(3)(b) of the Customs Duty Act containing the information required by that section must be submitted by the credit provider to the customs authority -

-- (a) electronically through - (i) eFiling; or - (ii) e-mail; or - (b) by any of the methods contemplated in section 912(2)(a) to (c) of the Control Act. - (2) A notification submitted in terms of subrule (1)(a)(ii) or (b), must - - (a) be on Form ...as published as a rule on the SARS website for that purpose; and - (b) be submitted by making use of the details provided in subrule (3).

-(3) Details for submission of a notice in terms of subrule (1)(a)(ii) and (b) are the following:

-(a) if sent through e-mail, the e-mail must be directed to general e-mail address for the Customs Office serving the area where the attached goods are located, as indicated on the SARS website for receipt of such notifications at that Office;

-- (b) if delivered by hand, the notice must be delivered to the Customs Office referred to in paragraph (a) at the street address as indicated on the SARS website; - (c) if sent by post, the notice must be sent by registered post to the postal address of the Customs Office referred to in paragraph (a), as indicated on the SARS website; and - (d) if telefaxed, the fax must sent to the fax number for the Customs Office referred to in paragraph (a), as indicated on the SARS website for receipt of such notifications at that Office.
+- (a) electronically through - (i) eFiling; or - (ii) e-mail; or - (b) by any of the methods contemplated in section 912(2)(a) to (c) of the Control Act. - (2) A notification submitted in terms of subrule (1)(a)(ii) or (b) must - - (a) be on Form ... as published as a rule on the SARS website for that purpose; - (b) if sent through e-mail, be directed to the general e-mail address of the Customs Office serving the area where the attached goods are located, as indicated on the SARS website for receipt of such notifications at that Office; - (c) if delivered by hand, be delivered to the Customs Office referred to in paragraph (b) at the street address as indicated on the SARS website; - (d) if sent by post, be sent by registered post to the postal address of the Customs Office referred to in paragraph (b), as indicated on the SARS website; and - (e) if telefaxed, be sent to the fax number for the Customs Office referred to in paragraph (b), as indicated on the SARS website for receipt of such notifications at that Office.